ArduPilot/ardupilot_wiki/copter/source/docs/arming_the_motors.rst

 #.
 Check that your flight mode switch is set to Stabilize, ACRO, AltHold
    ,Loiter, or PosHold.
 #.
 Hold throttle at minimum and rudder to the left for 2 seconds.
 #.
-The red arming light should start flashing on the APM2.
-On the
-   Pixhawk the RGB LED will start flashing green.
+The RGB LED will start flashing green
 #.
-If using a PX4, press the safety button until the led begins flashing
+If using a flight controller with a safety switch, press it until the led begins flashing
 #.
 Disconnect the Lipo battery.
 #.
 Turn off your transmitter.